 - Commissioner Bud Selig (turned a blind eye to rampant amphetamine use and the PED era)

 Dark blemishes all.
 The contemptible behavior of some of these men categorically deserves society’s scorn and moral indignation.
 The measure of these individuals’ character is a stain that will forever be associated with them, and their actions debated and discussed by future generations.

 History paints a detailed picture of how society worked and what individuals’ makeup was “back in the day.”
 History is who we are.
 Baseball’s history is captured in the museum that is the sport’s Hall of Fame.
 All of its history.

 In 2008, former baseball players’ union chief Marvin Miller, himself finally elected to the HOF in 2020, noted, “I think that by and large, the players, and certainly the ones I knew, are good people.
 But the Hall is full of villains.”

-Moral qualities recognized, if you accept my standard for admission — sterling on-field accomplishments — they all belong in the HOF.
+Moral qualities being recognized, if you accept my standard for admission — i.e., sterling on-field accomplishments — these superlative players all belong in the HOF.
 Regardless of how you assess these men and their actions and inactions, these ballplayers were Hall of Famers on the field.

 These are transgressions of the highest order and go to the fabric of the game.

 Still and all, I believe that both of these individuals should have plaques in the Hall of Fame.
 It’s not the Hall of Shame.
 It’s also clearly not a shrine to honor character.
 They are amongst the game’s greatest players, and their on-field achievements should be acknowledged.
 Because baseball’s #1 rule concerns betting on the game, Rose’s and Jackson’s plaques (segregated within their own room?) should note their offenses and the fact that their actions dishonored the game and that the stiffest of all possible penalties were dispensed.
 Let the Hall contribute tangibly to educating its visitors about these wrongdoings.